 colors = ["Green", "Blue", "Red"] objects = ["Mint ", "Water", "Rose"] for x in colors: for y in objects: print(x, y)

 As we can see per each iteration in the colors list the three components of the objects are printed along with this color.
 As all iterations finish in the inner loop the control flows to the outer loop again.

 Again if you want to make changes to your control flow you will need to use control statements.

 While the iterators are iterating within the sequence range, what if a certain value is an indication to terminate this loop now.
 We will need a condition followed by a break statement to do so.
 Let’s see an example:

 Colors = ["Red","Yellow", "Blue", "Green"] for x in Colors: if x == "Blue": break print(x)

-As we can see our iterator x is iterating in range of Colors list and keep printing the strings till the if the condition is satisfied therefore the break statement executes and the loop is terminated.
+As we can see our iterator x is iterating in the range of the Colors list and keep printing the strings till if the condition is satisfied therefore the break statement executes and the loop is terminated.

 It works in the same manner as the break statement as it doesn’t execute until the condition is satisfied.
 The difference between the break statement and the continue statement is that the continue statement doesn’t terminate the loop.
 It only skips the iteration where the condition is true.
 Let’s see an example: